Bengee07/Module-2.15/lesson.md

 Evaluate the operational readiness of your workload, processes, procedures, and personnel to understand the operational risks related to your workload.
 You should use a consistent process (including manual or automated checklists) to know when you are ready to go live with your workload or a change.
 This will also enable you to find any areas that you need to make plans to address.
 Have runbooks that document your routine activities and playbooks that guide your processes for issue resolution.
 Understand the benefits and risks to make informed decisions to allow changes to enter production.

 AWS enables you to view your entire workload (applications, infrastructure, policy, governance, and operations) as code.
 This means you can apply the same engineering discipline that you use for application code to every element of your stack and share these across teams or organizations to magnify the benefits of development efforts.
 Use operations as code in the cloud and the ability to safely experiment to develop your workload, your operations procedures, and practice failure.
 Using AWS CloudFormation enables you to have consistent, templated, sandbox development, test, and production environments with increasing levels of operations control.

-**Q: How do you know that you are ready to support a workload?**
-Evaluate the operational readiness of your workload, processes and procedures, and personnel to understand the operational risks related to your workload.

-Best Practices:
-- Ensure personnel capability: Have a mechanism to validate that you have the appropriate number of trained personnel to provide support for operational needs.
-Train personnel and adjust personnel capacity as necessary to maintain effective support.
-- Ensure consistent review of operational readiness: Ensure you have a consistent review of your readiness to operate a workload.
-Reviews must include, at a minimum, the operational readiness of the teams and the workload, and security requirements.
-Implement review activities in code and trigger automated review in response to events where appropriate, to ensure consistency, speed of execution, and reduce errors caused by manual processes.
-- Use runbooks to perform procedures: Runbooks are documented procedures to achieve specific outcomes.
-Enable consistent and prompt responses to well-understood events by documenting procedures in runbooks.
-Implement runbooks as code and trigger the execution of runbooks in response to events where appropriate, to ensure consistency, speed responses, and reduce errors caused by manual processes.
-- Use playbooks to investigate issues: Enable consistent and prompt responses to issues that are not well understood, by documenting the investigation process in playbooks.
-Playbooks are the predefined steps performed to identify the factors contributing to a failure scenario.
-The results from any process step are used to determine the next steps to take until the issue is identified or escalated.
-- Make informed decisions to deploy systems and changes: Evaluate the capabilities of the team to support the workload and the workload's compliance with governance.
-Evaluate these against the benefits of deployment when determining whether to transition a system or change into production.
-Understand the benefits and risks to make informed decisions.

 ### Operate